berarma/oversteer/README.md

 python3-pyxdg python3-evdev gettext meson appstream desktop-file-utils
 python3-matplotlib-gtk3 python3-scipy`

-In other distributions use the available tools to install the packages that will have similar names.
+In other distributions, use the available tools to install the packages that will have similar names.

 #### Permissions

 The access to some device features might be restricted by permissions.
-If that's the case, Oversteer will ask to install a udev rule file for the Logitech wheels that gives permissions to access the device settings to any user.
+If that's the case, Oversteer will ask to install a udev rule file that gives permissions to access the device settings to any user.

 #### Build and install